There is only one way . . . to get anybody to do anything. And that is by making the other person want to do it. —Dale Carnegie

-Since modern communication technologies like e-mails and especially intranets have arisen, it has been a special concern to digitally support internal communications in order to better bridge the divide between the previously restrictive conditions of location, time, and corporate hierarchy has been an important undertaking.
-Large companies can no longer be contemplated without modern and interactive intranets.
-Unfortunately, the further internal communications platforms have developed, the larger the gap that has already been existing from the beginning of the digital revolution in companies has become: more than half of all employees do not have access to the internal digital tools.
-Many factors are contributing to the current difficulty of this "digital communication gap".
+Since the rise of modern communication technologies like email and (especially) intranets, improving internal communications in order to bridge the divide between the previously restrictive conditions of location, time, and corporate hierarchy has been an important undertaking.
+Large companies can no longer exist without modern and interactive intranets.
+Ironically, the further internal communications platforms have developed, the larger the communication gap in companies has become.
+More than half of all employees today simply do not have access to internal digital tools.
+This reality, along with several other factors, contributes to the "digital communication gap."

 Why the "Digital Communication Gap" Hurts so Much

-- Digital interaction formats like blogs or live chats enabling communication with the management bring along a digital closeness as never before.
-Employees, who are only receiving a printed newsletter every three months, can merely dream about conditions like that.
+- Digital interaction formats like blogs or live chats that enable communication with management create connectedness like never before.
+Employees who still only receive a printed newsletter every three months can merely dream about such conditions.

-- Many offline employees work directly with the customer and influence the public perception of the brand significantly.
-89% of all companies are certain to compete primarily on the basis of customer experience, it is therefore a decisive factor in creating brand loyalty, with committed employees as the key lever.
+- Many offline employees work directly with customers and have a significant influence on public perceptions of their brand.
+Given that 89% of all companies compete primarily on the basis of customer experience, it is therefore a decisive factor in creating brand loyalty, with committed employees being a key driver.

-- High-potential employees are not only sitting at the desk - we all know service situations, where individual employees have offset an elsewhere mediocre product or service by means of competence and charm.
+- High-potential employees aren't only sitting at desks—we've all heard about situations where a frontline employee has offset an otherwise mediocre product or service by means of competence and charm.
 Finding ways to better involve, motivate, and retain these kinds of exemplary employees will give you a clear advantage over your competition.

-Thus far, non-desk employees have been abandoned from the company communications and still are neglected when new intranets are planned.
+Thus far, non-desk employees have been isolated from company communications and are generally neglected when new intranets are being planned.
 A growing number of companies are realizing that it's high time to close the "The Digital Communication Gap For Non-Desk Employees" by utilizing up-to-date, interactive, and digital internal platforms that can connect all employees.